Royal Ontario Museum

 Hats were once essential components of every Korean's wardrobe.
 During the Joseon dynasty (1392–1910), hats marked the wearer's social status, cultural identity, and more.

 Join us on Oct.
-19 for an online chat, where our speakers (including Vicki Sung-yeon Kwon Associate Curator of Korean Art and Culture) delve into the stories behind the Korean men’s hat, its history in Korean society, and the radical challenges and changes it has faced in the 20th century through Japanese colonization and western influence.
+19 for an in-person discussion, where our speakers (including Vicki Sung-yeon Kwon Associate Curator of Korean Art and Culture) delve into the stories behind the Korean men’s hat, its history in Korean society, and the radical challenges and changes it has faced in the 20th century through Japanese colonization and western influence.

 This video was created by Charles B. Wang Center and with the support of the Overseas Korean Cultural Heritage Foundation.
 The full video is available on the Charles B. Wang Center’s YouTube Channel.
 ROM added French subtitles under permission of both institutions. www.thewangcenter.org.